Canadadry/pml/readme.md

 ## Purpose

 Main purpose of this language is to have a dedicated language to describe pdf content.
-This tool convert pml to go code that build the pdf.
+This tool aim to convert pml to go code that build the pdf.
+For now it just use [jung-kurt/gofpdf](github.com/jung-kurt/gofpdf) to render a pdf

 It aim to depend only a basic interface, in which you can implement the way you want.